Josh Griffiths

 I'm More Interested in Old Movies and Books These Days

 I’m finding I’m more interested in old books and movies these days.
 I don’t have to worry about Escape From New York or Yes, Madam being generated by AI.
-I don’t have to wonder if Gate of Ivrel or Around the World in Eighty Days was edited by a glorified chat bot.
+I don’t have to wonder if Gate of Ivrel or Around the World in Eighty Days was edited by a glorified chatbot.

-My brain is screaming right now: “it’s obvious, Josh.
+My brain is screaming right now: “It’s obvious, Josh.
 Creators had more creative control back then, before studios and publishers started interfering!”
 Well, brain, shut up.
 We both know that’s not really true.
 Interference by finances and artists pushing back against their limitations and changes is a duo as old as time.
 The peanut butter and jelly of shittiness.
 Maybe there were fewer limitations back then, but artists throughout time have had to acquiesce to higher powers reigning limitations upon them.
-Perhaps its just gotten worse.
+Perhaps it's gotten worse.
 It’s been at least a decade since I saw a Hollywood movie that didn’t feel toothless and boilerplate.
 Maybe my brain is right after all?

-Then again, I do have weird tastes.
-I mean, how many people are anxiously seeking out the 1954 version of Godzilla or Cynthia Rothrock’s first film?
+Then again, I have weird tastes.
+I mean, how many people are anxiously seeking the 1954 version of Godzilla or Cynthia Rothrock’s first film?
 I mean, Sir Gawain and the Green Knight?
-I am about to teach a college poetry class?
+Am I about to teach a college poetry class?
 I don’t know, maybe I’m just an old man trapped in a young man’s body.
 I’m a year or two away from shaking my keyboard at those teens and their holographic projectors implanted in their eyes at age 15 and telling them to get off my digital lawn.

 You know, sometimes when I write these daily blogs I completely lose the plot.
 I usually don’t notice, but even I did a double take at that last sentence.